-1.2.1 The plan provisions are mandatory for all on-site activities undertaken at OU1 by Parsons Engineering Science, Inc. (Parsons ES) personnel.
+1.2.1 The plan provisions are mandatory (as a minimum) for all on-site activities undertaken at OU1 by Parsons Engineering Science, Inc. (Parsons ES) and subcontractor personnel.
 All site activities comply with the provisions of the Corporate Health and Safety (H&S) Policies and Procedures Manual and applicable standards in 29 CFR Parts 1910 and 1926.
 As site activities change, this plan may need to be modified.
 Such modifications are submitted as SSHP addenda and are numbered sequentially.
 All SSHP addenda are reviewed and approved by the Project H&S Manager.